 Attack Surface Removal.
 Software debloating could also potentially remove security vulnerabilities in a program.
-To demonstrate the benefit of attack surface removal, we conduct a case study of a gadget-chain deserialization vulnerability in Java [5].
+To demonstrate the benefit of attack surface removal, we conduct a case study of a gadget-chain deserialization vulnerability in Java [7].
 This vulnerability allows remote attackers to execute arbitrary commands by carefully crafting a payload of serialized Java classes (i.e., gadget chains).
 A gadget chain includes a "kick-off" gadget that is executed during or after deserialization, a "sink" gadget that executes arbitrary commands during instantiation, and other auxiliary gadgets that create a chain from the start gadget execution to end gadget.
-Frohoff et al. discovered a collection of 31 distinct gadget chains in JDK and popular Java libraries and present a proof-of-concept tool called ysoserial that automatically generates payloads of these gadget chains [6].
+Frohoff et al. discovered a collection of 31 distinct gadget chains in JDK and popular Java libraries and present a proof-of-concept tool called ysoserial that automatically generates payloads of these gadget chains [8].
 Based on these known gadget chains, we automatically scan libraries and classes and detect the presence of gadget chains that can be potentially exploited by remote attackers.

 If a method or a class in a gadget chain is successfully removed, the gadget chain will be effectively removed and the attack surface shall cease to be a threat.
 Running our gadget-chain analysis, we detect two gadget chains in one project, dubbokeeper in our benchmark.
 Both gadget chains involve unsafe classes and methods in imported libraries from Spring Framework, a widely used web application framework in Java.
 These gadget chains have also been reported multiple times as security vulnerabilities, e.g., CVE-2017-8045, CVE-2017-3203, CVE-2016-2173.
-After applying JSHRINK, both gadgets in dubbokeeper are removed.
+After applying JSнкілк, both gadgets in dubbokeeper are removed.
 Hence exploiting the same gadget chain in dubbokeeper will only lead to ClassNotFoundException, rather than arbitrary code execution after debloating.
-We therefore demonstrate JSHRINK is effective at reducing these forms of attack surfaces, thereby improving application security.
+Jax and JRed removed both gadget chains but at the cost of test failures, and ProGuard removed only one of the two.
+This brings an important insight that JSHRINK is more successful than existing techniques in terms of both behavior preservation and gadget chain removal.

 Threats to validity.
-While replicating bytecode transformations described in Jax [58], our implementation is different from [58] is two aspects.
+While replicating bytecode transformations described in Jax [61], our implementation is different from [61] is two aspects.
 First, when merging two classes, the original Jax algorithm requires that the number of reachable field members in the new class after merging does not increase, in order to ensure that the new class did not consume more memory when instantiated.
 We ignore this constraint in JSHRINK, because our main goal is to reduce code size not memory consumption.
 Second, method inlining in Jax is originally implemented by simply adding a final modifier to an inlinable method so that the just-in-time (JIT) compiler in JVM can inline the method.
 However, this is tricky as JIT compilers also apply their own heuristics to decide whether a method, though declared as final, could be inlined.
 So we implement our own inlining transformation using Soot's APIs.
-This potentially produces better results than the original implementation in [58].
+This potentially produces better results than the original implementation in [61].